 - For brothers, I don’t want you to be ignorant of this mystery so you won’t be wise in your own estimation; that a partial hardening of Israel has happened until the fullness of the gentiles might come in.

-- And all Israel will be saved in this way, just as it is *written: “He will come out of Zion; the One who delivers by drawing to Himself.6“delivers by drawing to Himself” is one word in Greek.
+- And all Israel will be saved in this way, just as it is *written: “He will come from Zion; the One who delivers by drawing to Himself.6“delivers by drawing to Himself” is one word in Greek.
 It properly means to rescue or deliver someone by pulling them out of danger toward yourself.
 He will remove ungodliness from Jacob.”7quotation/allusion to Isaiah 59:20

 - And “This is My covenant with them, when I take away their sins.”8quotation/allusion to Jeremiah 31:33-34